rayngrowingsystems/RVS-A_custom_scripts/README.md

 for each ROI.
 Respective display names (graph title and y-axis label) can be returned with the function `get_display_name_for_chart`.

-#### Available analyses
+#### Available Analyses
-We recommend to use the object analysis methods available in PlantCV to analyze your samples, however, you are not limited to them.
-Here we will briefly describe the analysis options available in PlantCV Please refer to documentation [Object Analysis in PlantCV](https://plantcv.readthedocs.io/en/stable/analysis_approach/#2-object-analysis-in-plantcv) for more information.
+While we recommended using the object analysis methods available in PlantCV to analyze your samples, you are not limited to them.
+Here we will briefly describe the analysis options available in PlantCV.
+Please refer to documentation [Object Analysis in PlantCV](https://plantcv.readthedocs.io/en/stable/analysis_approach/#2-object-analysis-in-plantcv) for more information.

-There are currently five main categories of object analysis in PlantCV.
+There are currently five main categories of object analysis in PlantCV:
 - Object shape parameters:
   - analyze.size
   - analyze.bound_horizontal